Report an Accident, Incident or Hazard

 - It is also possible to report a work-related incident on behalf of other people, such as a colleague, student, contractor or visitor.

 - If an incident has occurred or a hazard has been identified that is not work-related (i.e. work was not a contributory factor and/or the incident did not occur during the course of employment) it should not be logged on RiskWare.
-If you are unsure please contact the Health, Safety and Environment team for advice.
+If you are unsure please contact the Work, Health and Safety team for advice.

 What is a work-related incident?